 CVE-2026-0927: CWE-862 Missing Authorization in iqonicdesign KiviCare – Clinic & Patient Management System (EHR)

-CVE-2026-0927 is a medium severity vulnerability in the KiviCare Clinic & Patient Management System WordPress plugin that allows unauthenticated attackers to upload arbitrary text and PDF files due to missing authorization checks in the uploadMedicalReport() function.
-Exploitation does not require authentication or user interaction and can lead to hosting malicious or phishing content on affected servers.
-While it does not directly impact confidentiality or availability, it compromises integrity and can facilitate further attacks.
-No known exploits are currently reported in the wild.
+CVE-2026-0927 is a medium-severity vulnerability in the KiviCare Clinic & Patient Management System WordPress plugin that allows unauthenticated attackers to upload arbitrary text and PDF files due to missing authorization checks in the uploadMedicalReport() function.
+Exploitation does not require user interaction or authentication and can lead to hosting malicious content or phishing pages on the affected server.
+Although no known exploits are currently in the wild, the vulnerability impacts all versions up to 3.
+6. 15.
+This flaw primarily threatens the integrity of affected systems by enabling unauthorized file uploads, which could be leveraged for further attacks.
 European healthcare organizations using this EHR plugin are at risk, especially in countries with high WordPress adoption in medical sectors.
-Mitigation requires immediate patching once available or implementing strict web application firewalls and upload restrictions.
-Countries with significant healthcare IT infrastructure and WordPress usage, such as Germany, France, the UK, and the Netherlands, are most likely affected.
+Mitigation requires immediate patching once available, restricting upload permissions, and monitoring for suspicious file uploads.
+Countries with significant healthcare IT infrastructure and WordPress usage, such as Germany, France, the UK, and the Netherlands, are most likely to be affected.
+Given the ease of exploitation and potential for misuse, organizations should prioritize remediation to prevent abuse of this vulnerability.

 AI Analysis